On-Sale Bar: Everything You Need to Know

 Possibly.
 Under the Leahy-Smith American Invents Act, a patent application must be filed prior to releasing the invention in a commercial sale.
 However, it is best to wait to release any details to the public until you are ready to file for patent protection to prevent someone else from filing first.

 In the Pfaff v.
 Wells Electronic, Inc. case, which is widely considered to be a landmark case in the changes to the on-sale bar restriction, the court established two necessary conditions for the on-sale bar to apply.
 If the idea is ready for invention and the product is the subject of a commercial offer for sale, on-sale bar could be proven.
 In this case, Pfaff provided purchase orders and other proof that Wells Electronic, Inc. had violated the terms of on-sale bar.

 Steps to File

 When you're ready to file for patent protection, you must fill out the required application and submit it to the USPTO, along with necessary drawings and the filing fee.

 If you need help with on-sale bar, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.